code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 * **replace value of node:** replace the contents (children) of a node with a sequence of nodes, or the value of a node with a string value.
 * **rename node:** rename a node (applicable to elements, attributes and processing instructions) without affecting its contents or attributes.

 BaseX has a [complete implementation](http://docs.basex.org/wiki/XQuery_Update) of the XQuery Update specification that you'll want to take a look at to structure your queries.
+When you run these queries, they are not automatically saved unless you do so yourself.
+Nevertheless, it is still important to back up your work!

 ### Example